 Sustainable development and freedom of expression: Why voice matters

-The Special Rapporteur on the promotion and protection of the right to freedom of opinion and expression, Irene Khan, will be presenting her annual report to the Council on “Sustainable development and freedom of expression: why voice matters” (A/HRC/53/25).
+The Special Rapporteur on the promotion and protection of the right to freedom of opinion and expression, Irene Khan, presented her annual report to the Council on “Sustainable development and freedom of expression: why voice matters” (A/HRC/53/25).
 The report explores the linkages between the right to freedom of expression, including the right to information, and sustainable development, and introduces a paradigm shift in looking at sustainable development through the lens of freedom of expression.

 Against a background of rising authoritarianism and shrinking civic space, journalists, environmental activists, trade unionists and human rights defenders are threatened, attacked and killed in many countries.
 The voices of young people calling for gender equality and social, economic, environmental, and climate justice are crushed.
 Individuals, communities, and civil society organizations are blocked from effective participation in decision-making processes.
 Where public participation occurs, often it is uninformed and tokenistic, more performative than participatory.

 While recognizing important progress made in normative standards for access to information, the Special Rapporteur highlights that more is needed to ensure that the voices of those most disadvantaged in society are heard.
-She argues that only when both access to information and the effective participation of youth, Indigenous communities, the media, human rights defenders, civil society actors and others are fulfilled will the promise to leave no one behind be realized, especially in the context of environmental protection.
+She argues that only when both access to information and the effective participation of youth, Indigenous communities, the media, human rights defenders, civil society actors and others are fulfilled with the promise to leave no one behind be realized, especially in the context of environmental protection.

 Advancing accountability for serious human rights violations related to the exercise of the rights to freedom of peaceful assembly and of association

-The Special Rapporteur on the rights to freedom of peaceful assembly and of association, Clément N. Voule, will present his thematic report to be presented at the 53rd session of the Human Rights Council, on advancing accountability for serious human rights violations related to the exercise of the rights to freedom of peaceful assembly and of association (A/HRC/53/38).
+The Special Rapporteur on the rights to freedom of peaceful assembly and of association, Clément N. Voule, presented his thematic report to be presented at the 53rd session of the Human Rights Council, on advancing accountability for serious human rights violations related to the exercise of the rights to freedom of peaceful assembly and of association (A/HRC/53/38).

 The lack of accountability for serious human rights violations against activists linked to their association, as well as in the context of peaceful protests, is a worrying persistent pattern across the world.
 This widespread impunity has created a chilling effect for the exercise of the rights to freedom of peaceful assembly and of association and has emboldened the perpetrators while increasing the repression and suppression of these rights.